m4ttsch/omscs-notes-notes/information-security/intrusion-detection.md

 **Markov models** are sets of states connected by transitional probabilities.
 For example, a system can use Markov models to model legitimate website names.
 The transitional probabilities from one letter to the next in a URL should be similar to that of real dictionary words.

-On the other hand, a randomly-spelled website name is anomalous and might indicate a botnet C&C server, since bots don’t have to type out URLs.
+On the other hand, a randomly-spelled website name is anomalous and might indicate a botnet C&C server, since bots don't have to type out URLs.

 **Neural networks** simulate how human brains perform reasoning and learning and are one of the most powerful machine learning approaches.